 Gold Resource Corporation is a mining company that pursues gold and silver projects that are expected to achieve both low operating costs and high returns on capital.
 The Don David Gold Mine currently has six projects with the primary mineral production coming from the Arista underground mine.
 This mine supplies ore to our processing facilities to produce gold and silver doré and copper, lead, and zinc concentrates which also contain gold and silver.

 The Back Forty Project, when developed, is expected to produce gold and silver doré and copper and zinc concentrates bearing gold and silver.
-The current feasibility study work is planned to be completed in the second half of 2022 with permitting to continue into 2023.
+The feasibility study work progressed during the third quarter of 2022.
+Work related to metallurgy and the economic model is expected to continue into 2023.
+Permit applications will not be submitted with state agencies in Michigan until the completion of the feasibility study.
 The Company has formed an integrated project team to optimize the feasibility study, related mine plan, and to ensure a positive long-term impact on the environment and host communities.